MikeRund/Mancala/README.md

 I decided to create a UltilityFunction to store methods that are used by various classes

-Main.java and addPlayerGUI.java are there only for testing
+addPlayerGUI.java is there only for testing